doobeh/ergo/ergo/content/2015/01/sqlalchemy-cheatsheet.rst

-Because this is a very common database pattern, SQLAlchemy uses some magic that allows us to talk directly between `Book` and `Category` objects, under the surface SQLAlchemy is managing that `book_category` table for us.
+Because this is a very common database pattern, SQLAlchemy uses some magic that allows us to talk directly between `Book` and `Category` objects, under the surface SQLAlchemy will manage that `book_category` table for us.

-Sometimes you wish to hold some information within that association table, perhaps if you had a M2M relationship between student and exams, you might want to include their grade in the association table, in that case you want SQLAlchemy to define it as an association *object* and *not* a association table.
+Sometimes you wish to hold some information within that association table, perhaps if you had a M2M relationship between student and exams, you might want to include their grade or date they took the exam in the association table, in that case you want SQLAlchemy to define it as an association *object* and *not* a association table.
 In short, association tables are transparent to you, whereas association objects have data of their own which you access.